 Q+R = Number of tyre sets for qualifying and races

-With the 2021 season, the lighting concept of the vehicles has been revised.
 Every car in motion must have two permanently lit front & rear lights.
 In rainy conditions, an additional rear light must be activated manually, which lights up brighter than the permanent rear light.

 Should a collision result in a limit value (G-forces) being exceeded, a so-called medical light is automatically triggered.
 If this is activated, the compulsory deployment of medical personnel on the track as well as a check in hospital will be necessary to avoid consequential damage.

 The so-called leading light is automatically activated as soon as a car has taken over the leading position in its class to make it easier for the spectators to keep an overview of the race.
 All hypercars with ERS (Energy Recovery System) are obliged to have their own ERS light on the vehicle.
 This lights up permanently green during the race.
 If it goes out or changes to red, there are technical problems with the ERS and a pit stop is mandatory on the next lap.
 Continuation of the race is only permitted when the light is green again.